anitalu724/MutScape/README.md

-# MutScape: analytical toolkit for mutational landscape in cancer genomics
+# MutScape: an analytical toolkit for probing the mutational landscape in cancer genomics

 ![](https://github.com/anitalu724/MutScape/blob/main/mutscape/data/movie.gif?raw=true)

 ## Introduction
-MutScape provides a comprehensive pipeline of filtering, combination, transformation, analysis and visualization.
-MutScape can not only preprocess millions of mutation records in a few minutes, but offers various analyses, including driver gene detection, mutational signature, large-scale alteration identification, and actionable biomarker annotation simultaneously.
-Furthermore, MutScape supports both somatic variants in Variant Call Format (VCF) and Mutation Annotation Format (MAF), and leverages caller combination strategies to quickly eliminate false-positives.
-With only two simple commands, robust results and publication-quality images are generated automatically.
-Herein, we demonstrate the performance of MutScape using breast cancer samples from The Cancer Genome Atlas (TCGA) that correctly reproduce known results.
-More significantly, it enables discovery of novel results for cancer genomics studies through the advanced features in MutScape.
+Cancer genomics has been evolving rapidly, fueled by the emergence of numerous studies and public databases through next-generation sequencing technologies.
+However, the downstream programs used to preprocess and analyze data on somatic mutations are scattered in different tools, most of which need a long time for computation and require specific input formats.
+Here, we developed a user-friendly Python toolkit, MutScape, which provides a comprehensive pipeline of filtering, combination, transformation, analysis, and visualization.
+MutScape can not only preprocess millions of mutation records in a few minutes, but offers various analyses simultaneously, including driver gene detection, mutational signature, large-scale alteration identification, and actionable biomarker annotation.
+Furthermore, MutScape supports somatic variant data in both Variant Call Format (VCF) and Mutation Annotation Format (MAF), and leverages caller combination strategies to quickly eliminate false-positives.
+With only two simple commands, robust results and publication- quality images are generated automatically.
+Herein, we demonstrate the ability of MutScape to correctly reproduce known results using breast cancer samples from The Cancer Genome Atlas.
+More significantly, discovery of novel results in cancer genomics studies is enabled through the advanced features in MutScape.

 ## Prerequisite installation

 ### Requirements ####
-Latest tested version in parentheses:
+The latest tested version in parentheses:
 1. Using Miniconda (py37_4.9.2) to install:

     samtools (v1.10), ucsc-liftover (v377), bcftools (v1.10.2), ensembl-vep (v102.0)